hbonnaffoux/coding-challenge-scan-app/README.md

 - **ProductItem Component**:

   - I created a new `ProductItem` component in the `components/` directory.
-  - The `ProductItem` component receives product data as props and renders the UI according to the provided design requirements.
+  - The `ProductItem` component receives product data (inventory) as props and renders the UI according to the provided design requirements.
   - I used Redux to manage the state of product data and implemented the collapsing/expanding functionality as specified.

 - **ProductImage and ProductInfo Components**: